ceumicrodata/onboarding/_episodes/03-git.md

     * `git config --global user.email "your-email-address"`
 *   SSH key: for faster usage (no password needed afterwards)
     * Check if you already have: Is it anything in .ssh? ls .ssh
-        * if no, create a new one and add to ssh agent:             https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent
+        * if no, create a new one and [add to ssh agent](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
         * if yes, go to next step
-    * Add new SSH key to your github account:         https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account
+    * [Add new SSH key](https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account) to your github account:
-*   Download Sublime Merge (recommended git client): https://www.sublimemerge.com/download
+*   Download [Sublime Merge](https://www.sublimemerge.com/download) (recommended git client)

 ### Git workflow - collaborate with others